Skip to content

 We work alongside directors to decide how to maximise the return to creditors while avoiding their personal liability in relation to insolvencies as dictated by the Corporations Act 2001 (Cth).
 Recent amendments made to taxation legislation have strengthened director’s personal liability through the Director Penalty Notice and Liability Regime (‘DPNLR’).
 The DPNLR ensures that directors cannot discharge their director penalties via liquidations if PAYG and superannuation remains unpaid or unreported for three months after the due date.
 We can also assist directors in retaining liability limited via their company structure, especially where they are accused of insolvent trading, or found to have done so by liquidators.

-Our expertise also extends to liquidations, receiverships and negotiations with debtors.
+Our expertise also extends to liquidations, receivership, and negotiations with debtors.

-We have experience with and knowledge of litigation through our Litigation Partner and Accredited Specialist Derek Finch.
+We have experience with and knowledge of litigation through our Litigation Partner Lachlan Boyle.

 As of 2019, our solicitors have acted for and dealt professionally with legal firms, or firms specialising in diverse fields from accounting to finance all across Queensland, Sydney and Brisbane.
 Our Insolvency Lawyers separate themselves by specialising in insolvency law litigation, including personal insolvency and are respected insolvency practitioners with a full range of expertise in handling insolvency cases.
 For more information on insolvency, please see the guidance “When a Business Becomes Insolvent” provided by the QLD Government.